How much does the average holiday in Australia cost?

 Are you the type of traveller that wants to feel like you've seen as much as possible?

 Australia is BIG, so it's pretty hard to cram in all the best sights into a 10-day trip, but this Go Way eight-day tour has managed to squeeze in Sydney's greatest hits, a trip to the Great Barrier Reef and some desert exploration at Uluru.

 Get ready to tick these corkers off your bucket list: Sydney Harbour Bridge, Sydney Opera House, Bondi Beach, Ayer's Rock, Great Barrier Reef and the Queensland Rainforest.

 The moderate tour is $1853 per person and includes all accommodation and transfers, but only a few breakfasts.
-The tour also starts in Sydney but ends in Carins, so you'll need to get a fight back to Sydney – this will cost about $150.
+The tour also starts in Sydney but ends in Carins, so you'll need to get a flight back to Sydney – this will cost about $150.

 This means what's left over is your spend for most of your food, drinks, add-on excursions and souvenir shopping– working out at about $336 per day.